Super Smash Bros. Melee

 Coin trophy

-The description claims that it is unclear as to whether or not Coins are the official currency of The Mushroom World, even though they were clearly used as currency in both Super Mario RPG and Paper Mario.
+The description claims that it is unclear as to whether or not Coins are the official currency of The Mushroom Kingdom, even though they were clearly used as currency in both Super Mario RPG and Paper Mario.

 Poison Mushroom trophy